GliaLab/Begonia/README.md

 ```
 ![QA plot for RoIs](docs/screenshots/tseries_1.png)

-To get the full data in x, y and time dimentions, used `.get_mat(ch, cy)`.
+To get the full data in x, y, and time dimensions, use `.get_mat(ch, cy)`.
 The returned result will depend on the underlying data format.
-In the example case, the data is a processed H5 tseries, meaning we'll get a lazy H5 reader and can be sure we are not overloading our memory.
+In the example case, the data is a processed H5 TSeries, meaning we will get a lazy H5 reader and can be sure we are not overloading our memory.

 The data type of the frames returned by the reader can also change depending on the reader and the data.

-In this example we'll use `roiman.show`.
-This opens a minimal version of the RoI Manager that takes any Matlab matrix.
+In this example, we will use `roiman.show`.
+This opens a minimal version of the ROI Manager that takes any Matlab matrix.
 If the second parameter is true, a control panel will be shown.
 If false, it displays only the matrix.
-Note that roiman.show works for all matricies, but does not provide details about the data.
-To properly open tseries, one would use e.g. roiman.tasks.edit_rois(tseries);
+Note that roiman.show works for all matricies but does not provide details about the data.
+To properly open TSseries, one would use e.g. roiman.tasks.edit_rois(tseries);

 ```matlab
 % to simply show a matrix, we can get that an visualize it: